ricoholdings01-code/Brightlearn-Exercise-Project/README.md

 Filtering Columns using SELECT statement(SELECT*,SELECT DISTINCT and SELECT specific columns).
 Specifying DATA source using FROM statement.
 Filtering Raws using WHERE statement with COMPARISON and LOGICAL operators,ORDER BY,HAVING statement and LIMIT statement.
+Using CASE statemnet to make logic on SELECT statement.
 From Big DATA in Data Warehouse or Database to Aggregated DATA using Data managemnet system.
 Aggregate functions and GROUP BY.
 Creating Visuals ie Graphs,Chart etc.